manununhez/purrfect-pics/README.md

 To get started with PurrfectPics, follow these steps:

-1. Clone the repository to your local machine: git clone git@github.com:manununhez/purrfect-pics.git
+1. Clone the repository to your local
+   machine: `git clone git@github.com:manununhez/purrfect-pics.git`
 2. Open the project in Android Studio.
 3. Build and run the app on your device or emulator.

+## Branching Strategy

+- **Main Branch:** The primary branch of the project, reflecting the latest stable release.
+- **Feature Branches:** Used for developing new features.
+Branch names should be descriptive of the feature being developed.
+- **Epic Branches:** Used for grouping related features or significant enhancements.
+Branch names should reflect the overarching theme of the epic.
+- **Release Branches:** Used for preparing releases.
+Branch names should follow the pattern `release/v<MAJOR>/<MAJOR>.<MINOR>.<PATCH>`.

 ## Contributing